-Mushrooms are an interesting food ingredient, because – just like us – they synthesise Vitamin D when they are exposed to UV light.
-You should therefore choose wild mushrooms or mushrooms grown in UV light.
+Mushrooms are an interesting superfood ingredient, because – just like us – they synthesise Vitamin D when they are exposed to UV light4.
+You should, therefore, choose wild mushrooms or mushrooms grown in UV light.
 They are the only plant source of vitamin D, which supports your immune system.

 Brightly coloured bell peppers contain lots of vitamin A, which can help repair your body’s mucosal barriers (easily damaged by infection).